 Islay is justly famous for its malt whiskies.
-There are currently eight working distilleries on the island, several of which offer guided tours and include a free dram!
+There are currently Nine working distilleries on the island, several of which offer guided tours and include a free dram!
 Those who appreciate the fine taste and variety of the Islay malts will no doubt savour a pilgrimage to the origin of their favourite tipple.

 There are many interesting historical and archaeological sites on Islay to visit.
 Kildalton Church and the famous Kildalton Cross (the best preserved high cross in Scotland) both date back to around 800 A.D.
 Finlaggan, the administrative capital of the Lord of the Isles from the 12th to the 16th century, has a visitor centre which houses a number of archaeological finds and a model of how the site would have looked during its heyday.